ben-obringer/earnup-challenge/README.md

 - Improve design
  - Sidebar margins
  - Float chat form to bottom of page
+- Store user session so that they stay logged-in
 - Separate signup and login
 - Automatically display new messages instead of having to refresh page (GraphQL subscriptions would have worked here)
 - Allow username to be set for a an already created user who is logging in for the first time